raygun101/MarkupKit/README.md

 MarkupKit also adds properties to `UIView` that allow layout margin components to be specified individually.
 This is discussed in more detail later.

 ### Localization
-Localization is performed automatically by MarkupKit.
-If an attribute does not fall into any of the previous categories, MarkupKit attempts to look up a localized version of the attribute's value before setting the property value.
+If an attribute does not fall into any of the previous categories and its value begins with "@", MarkupKit attempts to look up a localized version of the value before setting the property.

 For example, if an application has defined a localized greeting in _Localizable.strings_ as follows: